Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 The Answer

 Yes, sunscreen is safe and recommended during pregnancy, but choose mineral based formulas with zinc oxide or titanium dioxide.
-Many chemical sunscreens contain ingredients like oxybenzone and avobenzone that may disrupt hormones we found only 5 A grade options out of 401 products tested.
+Many popular chemical sunscreens contain ingredients like oxybenzone, avobenzone, and homosalate that have hormone disrupting concerns.
+We found 3 A grade options out of 343 products reviewed.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.